img 5537

 Yamaha PX-3

 In terms of performance compared to modern turntables of the same price, well, you already know the answer to that, or you wouldn’t be here.
 I would take this over anything new up to about 4 or 5K AUD, no need to even think about that.
-No, it’s not made of leather or other ‘hi-fi hipster bro’ materials, but thank goodness!
-I’ll tell you what it is, though: it’s made in Japan, and that means something.
+No, it doesn’t have a wooden headshell, leather platter or other ‘hi-fi hipster bro’ parts and materials, but thank goodness!
+I’ll tell you what it is: it’s made in Japan, during the golden era, and that means something.

 Yamaha PX-3